LinkedIn Twitter Facebook

 In June of 2017, Ms. Navarro was admitted to practice law in the State of California and the Central District of California.

-Ms. Navarro also represents families in Family Law Court and Probate Court.
-In 2020, Ms. Navarro started doing pro bono work for Laura’s House.
+Ms. Navarro has represented litigants in Family Law Court and Probate Court.

 Director